Aperitivo in Rome? Here it is – the ultimate guide to the best Rome rooftop bars and outdoor Rome aperitivo places for

-I’m calling it now – 2021 is going to be THE year of the outdoor aperitivo in Rome.
-It’s inexpensive, fun and the best way to live the city’s piazzas, gardens and rooftops without worrying excessively about sanitised interiors or mask on-off protocol.
+In 2022, the outdoor aperitivo in Rome is still the best way to meet casually with friends and loved ones.
+It’s inexpensive, fun and an ideal way to live the city’s piazzas, gardens and rooftops without worrying excessively about sanitised interiors or mask on-off protocol.

-New local government rules mean that a whole host of bars are now able to fill piazzas and pavements with outdoor tables throughout 2021, which is set to be a massive game-changer for enjoying an aperitivo in Rome.
+Changes in local laws post-pandemic mean that a whole host of bars are now able to fill piazzas and pavements with outdoor tables throughout 2022, which is set to be a massive game-changer for enjoying an aperitivo in Rome.

 So without further ado, here’s the complete list of the best Rome rooftop bars and outdoor Rome aperitivo places for the chilled summer of 2022!